 Endometriosis(en-doh-mee-tree-OH-suhs) happens when the lining of the uterus (womb) grows outside of the uterus.
-It may affect more than 11% of American women between 15 and 44.1 It is especially common among women in their 30s and 40s and may make it harder to get pregnant.
+It may effect more than 11% of American women between 15 and 44.1 It is especially common among women in their 30s and 40s and may make it harder to get pregnant.
 Several different treatment options can help manage the symptoms and improve your chances of getting pregnant.

 Endometriosis, sometimes called "endo," is a common health problem in women.
 It gets its name from the word endometrium(en-doh-MEE-tree-um), the tissue that normally lines the uterus or womb.
 Endometriosis happens when this tissue grows outside of your uterus and on other areas in your body where it doesn't belong.